-The Company has no control over the information that is distributed and discussed on electronic bulletin boards and investment chat rooms.
-The intention of the people or organizations that distribute such information may not be in the Company's best interest and the best interests of its shareholders.
-This, in addition to other forms of investment information including newsletters and research publications, could result in a sharp decline in the market price of the Company's Common Shares.

-Various risk factors are also described in comments made in this MD&A.
+The intention of the penterests of its sharehold entrol over the information that is distributed and discussed on electronic bulletin boards and investment chat rooms eople or organizations that distribute such information may not be in the Company's best interest and the best olders.
+This, in addition to other forms of investment information including newsletters and research publications decline in the market price of the Company's Common Shares. also described in comments made in this MD&A. urther Information Additional information on the Company may be obtained on SEDAR at www.sedarplus.com poration Page 16 Management Discussion and Analysis for the Three Months ended March 31,